mark-watson/PythonAIBook/manuscript/Symbolic_AI.md

  wyoming 	: 	3
 ```

-## Good Old Fashioned Symbolic AI Wrapup
+## Good Old Fashioned Symbolic AI Wrap-up

-As a practical matter almost all of my work in the last ten years used either deep learning or was comprised of semantic web and linked data projects.
+As a practical matter almost all of my work in the last ten years used either deep learning or was comprised of a combination of semantic web and linked data with deep learning projects.
 While the material in this chapter is optional for the modern AI practitioner, I still find using MiniZinc for constraint programming and Prolog to be useful.
 I included the material for the Soar cognitive architecture because I both find it interesting and I believe the any future development of "real AI" (or AGI) will involve hybrid approaches and there are many good ideas in the Soar implementation.